Markov selections and Feller properties of nonlinear diffusions: Main Results

 \begin{theorem}[Strong Markov Selection Principle] Suppose that the Conditions \ref{cond: convexity}, \ref{cond: LG} and \ref{cond: continuity} hold.
 For every \(\psi \in \usc_b(\bR; \mathbb{R})\) and every \(t > 0\), there exists a strong Markov family \(\{P_{(s, x)} \colon (s, x) \in \bR_+ \times \mathbb{R}\}\) such that, for all \((s, x)\in \bR_+ \times \mathbb{R}\), \(P_{(s, x)} \in \cK (s, x)\) and

 In particular, for every \(x \in \bR\),

 \end{theorem}

-In general, the set \(\cK\) contains non-Markovian laws.
-In this regard, it is interesting and (sort of) surprising that the supremum of \(P \mapsto E^P [ \psi (X_t) ]\) over \((s, x) \mapsto \cK (s, x)\) is attained at a strong Markov family.
-We emphasis that the strong Markov selection depends on the input function \(\psi\) and the time \(t > 0\).
+In general, the set \(\cK\) contains non-Markovian laws (see Remark~\ref{rem: nonMarkov laws}).
+In this regard, it is interesting that the supremum of \(P \mapsto E^P [ \psi (X_t) ]\) over \((s, x) \mapsto \cK (s, x)\) is attained at a strong Markov family.
+We emphasise that the strong Markov selection depends on the input function \(\psi\) and the time \(t > 0\).

-At first glance, it appears that abstract selection theorems only provide measurability in the initial value, as results on continuous selection, like Michael's theorem \cite[Theorem 3.2]{michael}, are not applicable.
-Due to this limitation, as demonstrated in \cite[Exercise~12.4.2]{SV}, abstract selection results seem not helpful for a proof of the \(C_b, C_0\) and strong \(\usc_b\)--Feller properties.
-However, under Condition~\ref{cond: ellipticity}, the system carries enough randomness to conclude additional regularity properties.
+At first glance, it appears that abstract selection theorems only provide measurability in the initial value, as results on continuous selection, like Michael's theorem \cite[Theorem 3.2]{michael}, seem not applicable.
+Under Condition~\ref{cond: ellipticity}, the system carries enough randomness to conclude additional regularity properties.
 More precisely, if \(a\) is elliptic, we prove in Theorem \ref{theo: selection is Feller} below that every strong Markov selection is already a \(C_0\) and strong Feller selection in the sense explained now.